Queensland Institute of Medical Research Bill 2025

 Vote on clause 11

-Vote on whether to retain clause 11, which allows the Health Minister alone to appoint QIMR Council members instead of requiring Governor in Council (cabinet) approval.
-The ALP opposed the clause arguing it reduces transparency, while the LNP government defended it as modernising the appointment process in line with QIMR's own request.
+Vote on whether to retain clause 11, which transfers the power to appoint and remove QIMR Council members from the Governor in Council to the Health Minister.
+The ALP opposed the clause arguing it reduces transparency and enables political appointments, while the LNP government argued it is consistent with other statutory appointment processes and was supported by QIMR itself.

 The clause was kept in the bill.